 Métis Nation of Ontario (MNO) – Métis Self-Employment Program

 MNO’s Métis Self-Employment Program offers participants the skills and support necessary to develop a business plan, start a small business, and sustain their business activities.
 The Program also provides funds and support to assist clients with mentorship, coaching, and ongoing technical advice.

 The Bottom Line

-On the upside, there is still a variety to choose from, all geared toward different sectors, so there’s probably one that’s right for you.
+There’s an abundance of funding programs to help with skills development, and a great variety to choose from, all geared toward different sectors – so there’s probably one that’s right for you!

 While it’s easy to say we don’t have time to work on or update our skills and hard to find the time in our busy schedules with all the other work that needs to be done, there’s nothing that screams success like a fully trained employee with cutting-edge knowledge.
 And, given that knowledge is changing more and more rapidly, it’s smart to keep yourself and your employees learning!
 So why not start now?